Design a 3D local scene

 The current display does not allow for the reddish tinge the atmosphere adds when the sun is low in the sky.
 For a more realistic understanding of the morning light, you'll adjust the atmospheric settings.

-- In the Contents pane, double-click Boston 911 Calls (Simulated) to open the Map Properties window.
+- In the Contents pane, double-click Boston 911 Calls (Simulated).
+In the Map Properties window, on the Illumination tab, under Atmospheric Lighting, check Show atmospheric effects.

 The scene updates.
 The tinting effect is very pronounced.